kubeflow/community/KUBEFLOW-OUTREACH-COMMITTEE.md

 ### Decision Process

 The KOC aims to reach consensus on all decisions.
 If a decision requires a vote, the decision will pass with a simple majority of the members present.

+Decisions are made in meetings when a quorum of the members are present and may pass with at least half the members (rounded up) of the committee supporting it.

 ### Special Decision Process

-In some cases, such as changes to the KOC’s charter or significant shifts in community direction, a special decision process may apply.
+In some cases, such as changes to the KOC’s charter, a special decision process may apply.
 A proposal can pass with 70% approval from the committee members present.

+Special decisions are made in meetings when a quorum of the members are present.

 ### Committee Members